 Crested geckos grow at their own rates.
+Most breeders estimate it takes 1 to 2 years for a baby to become an adult, with the average being around 18 months.
+This is not always the case.
 Sometimes, it appears that crested geckos hatched and reared in certain locations grow slower than others.
 There is speculation that fluctuations in humidity and temperature can affect growth rates as well.
 Usually, once a gecko hits around 10 or 12 grams, growth takes off until around 25 grams, during which time they grow quite quickly.
 Many breeders are frustrated by the fact that some geckos seem to “top out” at around 30 grams, which for females is not heavy enough to safely produce eggs for a season.

 Baby crested geckos hatch out between 1.5 & 2 grams and are considered juveniles until they hit sexable weight, often at 16 grams.
 An adult crested gecko ranges from 35-55+ grams for females, while males are considered “adult” around 25 grams, when they are likely to successfully mate with a female.
 Larger females can often intimidate smaller males, and generally it’s always best to pair similarly sized animals to avoid bullying from either party.